 That was the expectation.
-Unfortunately, the reality was very different.
+Unfortunately, reality was very different.

 The years from 2010 to 2019 will go down as India’s lost decade.
 The second term of Prime Minister Mr Manmohan Singh, an eminent economist who started the country’s reform process in 1991, was marred by scandals, systemic corruption, bad coalition politics and ineffective governance.
 Then came Mr Modi in 2014 with a promise of regulatory reform, small government, and greater economic freedom.
 But four plus years of adhocism, misguided policies, piecemeal reforms, a major banking crisis and large handouts to politically important groups have come at a severe cost to national progress.
 India is slowly, but surely, moving back to the days when economic decision making was steered by a few people instead of the collective wisdom of free markets.

-Data on several indicators of economic growth and human development were compared for two separate periods: the take-off years, 2000-2009, and the drive-to-maturity stage 2010-2018.
-To provide a better visual understanding of the results, the 2000-2009 decade is represented in green in the charts below and the 2010-2018 period in red.
+I compare the data on several indicators of economic growth and human development for two periods: the take-off years, 2000-2009, and the drive-to-maturity stage 2010-2018.
+In the following charts the 2000-2009 decade is represented in green and the 2010-2018 period in red.
 The underlying data comes from official government sources like the Reserve Bank of India, Ministry of Commerce, Ministry of Statistics and Programme Implementation (MOSPI), and other reliable sources like Confederation of Indian Industry (CII), WHO, and the World Bank.

 The Indian economy witnessed strong growth from 2000 to 2010.
 GDP rose steadily, there were three consecutive years of growth over 9% (2005,06,07), and the country experienced double-digit growth ( 10.26 %) for the first (and only) time in its history.
 The figure shows a strong upward trend in GDP growth in the 2000-2009 decade.
 But starting in 2011, economic growth fell for two straight years to a low of 5.4% in 2012, bounced back to 8.1% in Modi’s first year, but then dropped for five consecutive quarters to a low of 6.5% in 2017.
 The overall trend in economic growth during the lost decade (the red segment) is clearly pointing in the wrong direction.